Why is the buy-to-let market shrinking?

 The Canary Wharf property market

 The BTL downturn is likely to have a profound effect on the rental market, particularly in Canary Wharf.
 Canary Wharf’s property market is characterised by new build developments where units are bought as investment properties.
 There is a high demand for one and two bedroom rental properties in E14, with many young professionals renting for a few years before buying larger property further out of London and settling down.

 Our estate agents at Henry Wiltshire’s Canary Wharf office are concerned for the rental market.
 “With the buy-to-let market shrinking, it will become more difficult to meet demand for property in E14.
 Rents could increase as landlords try to compensate for loss of tax breaks.”

 The dip in the BTL market may also be a worry for developers.
 Hitherto, developers have put up new build, high rise developments of small flats and studios, many with residents’ gyms, cinemas and other facilities.
 This kind of development is perfect for the buy-to-let market, but the fall in BTL investment could mean less interest in their units, and the risk of them standing empty.

 But landlords shouldn’t give up altogether.
-“Stamp duty and reduced tax reliefs have dented landlords’ financial plans,” says Natalie.
+“Stamp duty and reduced tax reliefs have dented landlords’ financial plans,” say our agents.
 “However, some lenders have reduced interest rates on their BTL mortgages to encourage borrowing – we are even seeing mortgage price wars.
 It’s also significant that Canary Wharf has some of the highest demand for rental property in London so landlords are likely to see back-to-back tenancies, removing some of the risk from property investment.”

 Buy and rent property in Canary Wharf